pantheon-systems/documentation/source/content/guides/backups/04-restore-from-backup.md

 It is important that you and your team know that this is a **destructive** process that will **wipe** your database and files, and restore them from the backup.
 It will also restore the codebase to the state the environment was in when backed up.

-When a restore starts, it is placed in a queue and executed.
+Your restore will be placed in a queue and executed.
 Depending on the size of the site, this operation may take some time.
 Be patient and do not attempt to restart the restore unless you are confident that it completed.
 During the restore process, files might show as missing and the site as unavailable.
-When in doubt, [contact support](/guides/support/contact-support/).
+[Contact support](/guides/support/contact-support/) if you have questions.

 ![Backup tool](../../../images/dashboard/backup-tool.png)